infusionsoft/aeps/aep/general/0136/aep.md

 ### Idempotency

+Custom methods using [GET] **must** be idempotent by definition of the HTTP specification.

 Custom methods using [POST] are not inherently idempotent.
 If a custom method is idempotent, this **must** be clearly documented.
-For custom methods that require idempotency (such as payment operations or order submissions):
+Custom methods that require idempotency (such as payment operations or order submissions) **should** support an [Idempotency-Key].

-* Add an [Idempotency-Key] header.
-* Document the idempotency behavior clearly.
-* Ensure repeated calls with the same idempotency key return the same result.

-Custom methods using [GET] **must** be idempotent by definition of the HTTP specification.

 ### Searching and filtering